 What’s great about the Vivosmart 4 is Garmin’s branded Body Battery feature, which lets you know what your energy levels are and advises if you need a rest or if you’re good to go.
 You’ll get up to a weeks’ battery life, too!

-This is a superb little tracker to help meet you goals, and it’s under $100.
+This is a superb little tracker to help meet your goals, and it’s under $100.

-You should be able to find this watch around $199.
+You should be able to find this watch for around $199.

-With a Fenix 6 Pro, you can enjoy the most accurate GPS thanks to the combination of GPS, GLONASS, and Galileo satellites.
+With a Fenix 7, you can enjoy the most accurate GPS thanks to the combination of GPS, GLONASS, and Galileo satellites.

-If you’re into a range of sports, the Fenix 6 Pro has preloaded modes for things like yoga, climbing, cardio, indoor rowing and a whole lot more.
-If you’re into sports that burn a serious amount of calories, the Fenix 6 is undoubtedly one of the best MyfitnessPal compatible watches you could dream of.
+If you’re into a range of sports, the Fenix 7 has preloaded modes for things like yoga, climbing, cardio, indoor rowing, and a whole lot more.
+If you’re into sports that burn a serious amount of calories, the Fenix 7 range offers undoubtedly the best MyfitnessPal compatible devices you could dream of.
 You’re going to need to keep your body accurately fuelled.

-The Fenix 6 Pro also comes with a blood oxygen sensor that shows you the oxygen saturation percentage of your blood which hints at potential lung issues.
+The Fenix 7 also comes with a blood oxygen sensor that shows you the oxygen saturation percentage of your blood which hints at potential lung issues.

 It has a great battery life, which is more than any Apple Watch can offer.
-It’ll go 14 days between charges.
+It’ll go 57 hours in GPS mode, or 14 days between charges.
 Imagine!
+That is, unless you opt for a solar version, then you’ll be really blown away.

 So if you’re a little more advanced in your fitness journey and use MFP as a means of eating enough calories to sustain your activities, we cannot recommend the Garmin Fenix 6 Pro highly enough.

 It’s fair to say that Garmin and Fitbit rule the fitness tracker market.
 Indeed, the Fitbit Sense came along in 2020 and even gave the Apple Watch a run for its money.
+Still, two years later, it’s the Apple Watch SE’s biggest rival.
 The best thing about Fitbit is how easily it talks to MyFitnessPal.
 Synching data is almost effortless.

 The Fitbit Sense is well-equipped with the modern features of a smartwatch, but its focus is fitness.
 One unique thing that Fitbit is leading with is the temperature monitoring sensor, which Apple doesn’t even offer (yet).